Department of Communication Disorders

 Background Check and Drug Screening

 As a condition for placement in some professional practice sites, some students are required to have a background check and/or drug screening to meet requirements set by individual sites, Information on the background check/drug screening process will be provided by the department.
-Previous misdemeanor or felony convictions under various titles of the Texas Penal Code may affect eligibility for practitioner license status following scholarships.
+Previous misdemeanor or felony convictions under various titles of the Texas Penal Code may affect eligibility for practitioner license status following graduation.